 ● Standing in for the ED for monthly National conference call if necessary

 The Treasurer is the financial manager of the chapter, making sure all of the money is accounted for and ensuring that the chapter is raising money.
 The Treasurer’s duties are the following:

 ● Keeping records of merchandise, money, and membership dues

 The Communications Director is in charge of the chapter’s public image and outreach to the community and local media.
 The Communication Director is in charge of the following duties:

-● Actively updating the chapter’s social media accounts
+● Actively updating the chapter’s website and social media accounts

 ● Running the chapter Gmail account with the Executive Director

 ● Manage the newsletter/update Mailchimp account with the Executive Director